Are vitamins and supplements really helpful with Vitiligo? What are the best vitamins for Vitiligo treatment? Read on to learn more.

 Being a genetic and autoimmune condition, Vitiligo patients need to follow a diet that is rich with natural immunity-boosting effect so that these white skin patches do not spread to the whole body.
 To prevent the disease from spreading, patients are advised to follow a special diet and use vitamin-based supplements to maintain a healthy nutrient level, along with the typical medicinal treatment.

-The research on supplements for Vitiligo shows some promising results, which is why every Vitiligo patient or his attendant needs to know about these simple dietary supplements, which improve the skin pigmentation.
+The research on supplements for Vitiligo shows some promising results, which is why Vitiligo patients or their attendants need to know about these vitamin and supplements, which improve the skin pigmentation.